vitessio/website/content/en/docs/17.0/user-guides/configuration-advanced/comment-directives.md

 ### Workload name (`WORKLOAD_NAME`)

-Specifies the client applicaiton workload name.
+Specifies the client application workload name.
 This does not affect query execution, but can be used to instrument some `vttablet` metrics to include a label specifying the workload name.
 It can be useful if you are interested in getting insights about how much of the work being done at the `vttablet` level is being caused by each client application workload.
 For this to work, you must use  `--enable-per-workload-table-metrics` at the `vttablet`, and pass